 Speaking of draw distance, Watch Dogs 2’s Bay Area is huge.
 The map size easily dwarfs the city of Chicago from the first game and is home to areas from the main San Francisco and Oakland to Silicon Valley and even Alcatraz island.

-Even at this huge scale the developers have made a city that feels alive.
-Aside from the usual day/night cycle and weather changes, the game’s Bay Area is full of little details like urban wildlife and people reacting to randomly occurring incidents like misdemeanors, gang shootsouts, police chases and robberies.
+Even at this huge scale, the developers have made a city that feels alive.
+Aside from the usual day/night cycle and weather changes, the game’s Bay Area is full of little details like urban wildlife and people reacting to randomly occurring incidents like misdemeanors, gang shootouts, police chases and robberies.

 Aside from location variety, the Bay Area is home to an array of automobiles that include cars from compacts, coupes, muscle cars and SUVs to track, cruiser and sports bikes as well as heavy vehicles like trucks, buses, vans and even seafaring motor and sailboats.